EternityForest/iot_devices/docs/iot_devices/device.md

         Meant to be called by external host code.

     `send_ui_message(self, msg: Union[float, int, str, bool, ForwardRef(None), dict, list])`
     :   send a message to everyone including yourself.
+        The host page should provide a function set_ui_message_handler(f) To set a JS callback to recieve these.

     `set_alarm(self, name: str, datapoint: str, expression: str, priority: str = 'info', trip_delay: float = 0, auto_ack: bool = False, release_condition: Optional[str] = None, **kw)`
     :   declare an alarm on a certain data point.   this means we should consider the data point to be in an